CUBRID/cubrid-testtools/doc/rqg_guide.md

 #### Configure the Data
 The $data section from the configuration file describes what data will be inserted into each field type:

-* numbers/int/float/numberic this describes how to generate values for all integer and float field types.
+* numbers/int/float/numberic- this describes how to generate values for all integer and float field types.
 Valid values are:
   * null - a NULL value if the column can accept it;
-  * digit- a single random digit from 0 to 9;
+  * digit - a single random digit from 0 to 9;
     set:
     ```
     int => [ 'digit' ],